On free boundary minimal submanifolds in geodesic balls in $\mathbb H^n$ and $\mathbb S^n_+$: Introduction and main results

 \subsection{Acknowledgements}

-The author would like to express his gratitude to Mikhail Karpukhin for many stimulating discussions and especially for explaining the proof of Theorem~\ref{thm:uniq}.
+The author is grateful to the anonymous reviewers for very useful comments and suggestions.
+The author would like to express his gratitude to Mikhail Karpukhin for many stimulating discussions and to Iosif Polterovich and Tianyu Ma for remarks on the preliminary versions of the manuscript.
 Also, the author is grateful to Nicolas Popoff for the discussion about the asymptotic behaviour of the Robin eigenvalues for smooth domains on Riemannian manifolds.
 Finally, the author would like to thank Asma Hassannezhad for the discussion about upper bounds on $\alpha$-Steklov eigenvalues, which eventually enabled him to prove an upper bound for the functional $\Theta_{r,k}(\Sigma,g)$ on the set of Riemannian metrics.
 This article is an output of a research project implemented as part of the Basic Research Program at the National Research University Higher School of Economics (HSE University).